-Honorable Mention to Chris Weinke of St. Paul, the Florida State quarterback who, in 2000, became the 2nd man from Minnesota to be awarded the Heisman Trophy.
+Honorable Mention to Chris Weinke of St. Paul.
+In 2000, the Florida State quarterback became the 2nd man from Minnesota to be awarded the Heisman Trophy.
 His pro career was a bust, though.
 That's not quite the case for the other Heisman winner from the State, who had the best possible excuse for not becoming a pro star: His country -- indeed, the world -- called him.

 Honorable Mention to Coco Miller of Rochester and

 Honorable Mention to Kelly Miller of Rochester.
 The twins played basketball together at the University of Georgia, and shared the 1999 Sullivan Award as the best amateur athlete in America, the 1st siblings, let alone twins, to receive it.
 Coco (real name Colleen) played in the WNBA for the Washington Mystics, while Kelly won the league title with the 2007 Phoenix Mercury.

 Honorable Mention to Joel Otto of Elk River.
 The center won the Stanley Cup with the 1989 Calgary Flames, and also reached the Finals with the 1986 Flames and the 1997 Philadelphia Flyers.
 He was a member of the only U.S. team (so far) to win the World Cup of Hockey (formerly the Canada Cup), in 1996.

 Honorable Mention to Briana Scurry of Anoka, the goalkeeper on the U.S. team that won the 1999 Women's World Cup.
 With her teammates, Sports Illustrated named her one of their Sportspeople of the Year.